andreivasilache/HomePage/README.md

 # HomeWally #

-This application is the first "Real world" application made by myself.
+This application is the first "Real world" application made on my own.

 As Web Technologies I used JavaScript, Html, Css And Bootstrap.